 Weather Considerations

 The East Asian monsoon influences Zhaotong during summer (May-October), bringing heavy rainfall.
 This can cause localized flooding or landslides in mountainous areas.
 Winters experience temperatures that drop colder than 0°c, specifically at night and in larger elevations.
-Fog and mist are common in mountainous areas, potentially affecting visibility and travel on winding roads.
+Fog and mist are common in mountainous areas, potentially affecting visibility and journey on winding roads.

 Activity Timing